ReCir0/lab3_task67/README.md

 ## Class Note

-The class note has three variables in it: memo(a text of a note), tags(a list of tags of a note) and the date of creation a note
+The class note has three variables in it: memo(a text of a note), tags(a list of tags of a note) and the date of creation a note.
 To calculate the time when the note was created:
 ```python
 import datetime
 self.creation_date = datetime.datetime.now()